Waveframe-Labs/Aurora-Workflow-Orchestration/README.md

 ## What This Is

 AI is moving fast, but most projects lack **reproducible workflows**.
-The **AI Workflow Orchestration (AWO)** framework makes AI projects **transparent, auditable, and transferable** by combining structured human oversight with reproducible documentation.
+The **Aurora Workflow Orchestration (AWO)** framework makes AI projects **transparent, auditable, and transferable** by combining structured human oversight with reproducible documentation.

 AWO is not a coding library — it’s a **methodological framework**.
 Its goal is to turn AI-assisted work into something that can be trusted, traced, and reused across domains.
 This repository is intentionally built in public with AI assistance.